mike-french/myrex/README.md

 The matching of individual input strings is managed by a transient `Executor` process instance.
-An `Executor` is created for each input string, and exits when the matching process completes.
+An `Executor` is created for each input string and exits when the matching process completes.

-The `Executor` passes the input string to the `Start` process, monitors the number of active traversals, receives notification of failed matches, and may get a successful match result from the `Success` process.
+The `Executor` passes the input string to the `Start` process, monitors the number of active traversals, receives notification of failed matches, and gets zero or more successful match results from the `Success` process.
 The `Executor` exits after the result is returned to the calling client.

 A _oneshot_ `Executor` builds a private NFA process network,